Chapter 4:

 “SHHH,” someone hissed from the other side of the shelf.

-Then of course, he ruined it.
+Then, of course, he had to ruin it.

 “What?”

 “Nothing.
-Just saying.”
+Just sayin'.”

 He returned to flipping through some crumpled pamphlet he'd found on the floor.